 Our current principal executive offices are located at Kingsoft Tower, No. 33 Xiao Ying West Road Haidian District, Beijing, China.
-We lease offices in Beijing and certain other cities where we operate with an aggregate of approximately 14,500 square meters.
+We lease offices in Beijing and certain other cities where we operate with an aggregate of approximately 14,500 square meters as of December 31, 2019.
 These facilities currently accommodate our management headquarters, as well as most of our sales and marketing, research and development, and general and administrative activities.